MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Testnet/Builder Contracts Testnet Guide.md

 > [!IMPORTANT]
 > **The pool name MUST be exactly the same you entered in the previous step**

-You will find the pool Id next to `bytes32:`
+You will find the Pool ID next to `bytes32:`

 <img src="https://github.com/user-attachments/assets/b3a34b65-97d6-421a-9760-77134922ef98" width=60% height=60%>